hsalazr/hsalazr.github.io/_jobs_en/2009-09-01-identidad.markdown

 ---

 Process oriented platform, designed and developed as cuban e-government core system.
-It's now country wide deployed and is used for cubans personal ids and password emission and other identification related processes.
+It's now country wide deployed and is used for cubans personal ids and passport emission and other identification related processes.